We desire to provide our clients legal services of excellent quality and to have our clients recognize that we are doing so.

-- When we represent a corporation, the corporation is our client, and neither the owners nor the directors nor the officers are entitled to the privilege of confidentiality.
-Only the corporation has that privilege.
+- a.
+When we represent a corporation, the corporation is our client, and neither the owners nor the directors nor the officers are entitled to the duty of confidentiality.
+Only the corporation has that right.
 Any information that we discover must be disclosed to whomever we believe is appropriate in the best interest of the corporation.

-- Similarly, when we represent a limited liability company or a general or limited partnership, the entity and not the manager (or general partner, as the case may be) is the client.
+- b.
+Similarly, when we represent a limited liability company or a general or limited partnership, the entity and not the manager or general partner, as the case may be is the client.